openhive-network/wax/ts/README.md

 // Create the proper API structure const ExtendedRestApi = {
-  hafah: { // API type - structure-like - pushed to the query path during call
+  'hafah-api': { // API type - structure-like - pushed to the query path during call
     transactions: { // method name - also pushed to the query path during call
       byId: { // next query path to be added.
 It will be replaced though due to the urlPath property defined
         params: TransactionByIdRequest, // params is our request